danieltjw/about/README.md

 Having experienced growing up in an environment where Harry Potter is considered 'Satanic', he now travels the world in search on a place he can read novels and write about the future without undue interference.

+To resist attempts to make him appear to take positions he does not belief in, as a rule of thumb he is fond of the universe of The Culture book series and will likely not support views that contradict it.

 *He would be disappointed if an Artificial Super Intelligence actually did this

 _Note: The 'danieltjw' handle on FB does not belong to the author_